 Job Outlook and Salary

-The Bureau of Labor Statistics reported that digital marketing professionals in 2022 earned an average of $78,880.
+The Bureau of Labor Statistics reported that digital marketing professionals in 2023 earned an average of $83,190, with the top 10 percent making $137,040 or more.
 Digital marketing is a great field to pursue with a lot of upward mobility.
+By 2032, it is estimated that demand for careers in digital marketing will increase 13 percent, which is faster than that of the national average.

 If you are someone who is interested in the continuously evolving world of digital marketing, enroll in a digital marketing program near you today.